-Quantitative Urolith Analysis = FREE
+Quantitative Urolith Analysis = NO CHARGE

 Quantitative urolith analysis is supported by a generous educational gift from Hill's Pet Nutrition and by essential voluntary contributions from pet owners, industry partners, and veterinary clinics worldwide.

 In general, we limit submissions to those directly from veterinarians.
 We firmly believe patient management is best when both the pet owner and veterinarian are involved.
 Your veterinarian is in the best position to interpret results and partner with you to provide the follow up care necessary to prevent future urolith formation.

 You must use our online laboratory to use our analysis services- Learn more

 Submitting and tracking a sample follows a simple, three step process: Preparation, Shipment, and Receiving / understanding results.
 Following the links below will guide you through the entire process.

 How is the analysis performed?